hansl/angularjs-loader/README.md

 * `app`.
 The main module to load.
 This is the name of the first script to load.
 * `root`.
 A root to prepend to every path (except absolute paths).
 By default, no path is prepended.
 * `timeout`.
 A timeout for loading scripts, in milliseconds.
 If a script hasn't fired an `onload` event, an error will be thrown.
 By default, 30 seconds.
+* `onbootstrap`.
+Code to evaluate when the Angular is finished loading.
+* `noinit`.
+Any non-empty string to prevent the AngularJS-Loader from automatically starting the initialization process.
+See [Tests](#Tests).

 ## Angular Modules